Skip to main content

 Key things to know

-• Tune comp matching org-wide in Advanced Settings > Comps (configuration, tier ladder, manual comps).
+• Admins tune the matching rules org-wide in Advanced Settings > Comps: minimum comps, maximum sale age, the tier ladder, and manual comps.

 Related settings: Org-wide comp rules live under Advanced Settings > Comps.